kazukioyama/calendar_line_bot/README.md

 Please enter the message below.

 ・Get Upcoming Event
-(→if you want to know your upcoming event)
+(if you want to know your upcoming event)

 ・Get 10 Events
-(→if you want to know your latest 10 events)
+(if you want to know your latest 10 events)

 ・Switch Between Google Accounts
-(→if you want to switch between google accounts)
+(if you want to switch between google accounts)

 ## Examples